Trubisky throws 2 TDs as Bears beat Jets 24-10

 "Can't say enough about Kyle, how much he loves this organization," Trubisky said.
 "To see a guy go down like that, it hurts.
 We'll just try to pick him up and rally behind him any way we can.
 He knows we love him and we're just gonna hope for the best."

-With Sam Darnold struggling against Chicago's defense, the Jets (3-5) managed just 207 yards and lost their second straight game.
+Though the Bears were missing their best defensive player, Sam Darnold struggled and the Jets (3-5) managed just 207 yards in losing their second straight game.

 Trubisky was shaky but did enough to help the Bears come out on top.
 He connected with Tarik Cohen for a 70-yard touchdown on a screen in the first quarter and threw a 4-yard scoring pass to Anthony Miller in the third, making it 14-3.
 But the second-year pro was wild again after struggling with his control against New England the previous week.